usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 passenger terminal.
 As discussed below, &quot;shopping center or mall&quot; is defined differently for alterations than it is for new construction.

-{% details Does this mean that shopping centers, health care providers, and transit facilities have to install elevators every time they do alterations that would trigger a path of travel obligation involving vertical access? %}
+#### Does this mean that shopping centers, health care providers, and transit facilities have
+to install elevators every time they do alterations that would trigger a path of travel obligation involving vertical access?
 No. The 20 percent disproportionality limit discussed above applies and means that elevators are not required when installing them would exceed 20 percent of the cost of the original alteration (which will most